IllumiDesk/illumidesk/SECURITY.md

 - Scan docker images after building and pushing the images to the registry.

-- Block merges to the master branch which do not pass all tests and/or do not have the sign off from one of the project's maintainers.
+- Block merges to the `main` branch which do not pass all tests and/or do not have the sign off from one of the project's maintainers.

 - Ensure that all dependencies used for deployments are set to specific releases.